Moodybleu/A-Mile-In-Her-Mind/README.md

 - as a user I want to be able to login to my own profile
 - As a user want to be able to write an entry with a prompted word
-- as a user i want to be able to favorite posts I appreciate or liked

 ## MVP
  - user is able to log in
  - user is able to write an entry
  - user is able to see a word for their prompt
- - user can see their past entries on their profile
+ - user can see their past entries on their homepage

 ## stretch goals